tstki/DragonTavern-Logger/README.md

 The right side holds some shortcut buttons - so you can go from cube transmutions STRAIGHT to the dragon tavern, without having to go "return to location" first.
 There's a detail box for your current zone info, and it will update (+1), and show info about any other zone you want - like subzones.

-For known issues and intended additions see the bottom of this file.

 ---------------------------------------------------------------------------------
 1.0.8 : 20121106